ioccc-src/mkiocccentry/jparse/json_README.md

 the IOCCC comes from!

-Also, despite what the creators of the **so-called JSON spec** claim, their web site does [change from time to time](https://web.archive.org/web/changes/https://www.json.org/json-en.html), albeit sometimes for minor reasons such as a cosmetic change or to link to a new language translation.
+Also, despite what the creators of the **so-called JSON spec** claim, their website does [change from time to time](https://web.archive.org/web/changes/https://www.json.org/json-en.html), albeit sometimes for minor reasons such as a cosmetic change or to link to a new language translation.
 It may be best to use the